John Canfield Spencer

-John Canfield Spencer (January 8, 1788May 17, 1855) was an American lawyer, politician, judge and United States Cabinet secretary in the administration of President John Tyler.
+John Canfield Spencer (January 8, 1788 – May 17, 1855) was an American lawyer, politician, judge and United States Cabinet secretary in the administration of President John Tyler.

+After graduating from Union College in 1806, Spencer practiced law and held various positions, including master of chancery, postmaster, and attorney general.
+Spencer served in the U.S. House of Representatives from 1817 to 1819 and the New York State Assembly and Senate in various years between 1820 and 1833.
+As an anti-Mason, he investigated the disappearance of William Morgan, which sparked the Anti-Masonic movement.

+In 1841, President John Tyler appointed Spencer as Secretary of War, and in 1843, he became Secretary of the Treasury.
+Spencer faced challenges in his role as Treasury Secretary, including a deficit, tariffs, and the development of a plan for a Board of Exchequer.
+President Tyler nominated Spencer for open Associate Justice seats on the Supreme Court twice in 1844, but both attempts failed.
+Spencer resigned as Treasury Secretary in May 1844 and returned to Albany.

+Spencer married Elizabeth Scott Smith in 1809, and they had several children, many of whom died young or under unfortunate circumstances.

 Early life

 John Canfield Spencer was born on January 8, 1788, in Hudson, New York.
 He was the oldest child of Ambrose Spencer, Chief Justice of the New York Supreme Court, and his first wife, Laura Canfield (1768–1807).
 His sister, Abby Spencer (1790–1839), was married to Albany Mayor John Townsend.
 His younger brother, William Augustus Spencer (1792–1854), was married to Eleanora Eliza Lorillard (1801–1843), the daughter of Peter Abraham Lorillard.
 His brother, Ambrose Spencer, Jr., was killed at the Battle of Lundy's Lane.

 After the death of his mother in 1807, his father married Mary Clinton (1773–1808) in 1808.
 Mary was the daughter of James Clinton and sister of New York Governor DeWitt Clinton.
 After Mary's death later that same year, his father remarried again to Katherine Clinton (1778–1837), Mary's sister.

 He graduated from Union College in 1806, became secretary to New York Governor Daniel D. Tompkins in 1807, studied law in Albany, New York, and was admitted to the bar in 1809.